Cerium(III) oxide: Applications

+Other properties

 Water splitting

 The cerium(IV) oxide–cerium(III) oxide cycle or CeO2/Ce2O3 cycle is a two step thermochemical water splitting process based on cerium(IV) oxide and cerium(III) oxide for hydrogen production.

 Photoluminescence

 Cerium(III) oxide combined with tin(II) oxide (SnO) in ceramic form is used for illumination with UV light.
 It absorbs light with a wavelength of 320 nm and emits light with a wavelength of 412 nm.
 This combination of cerium(III) oxide and tin(II) oxide is rare, and obtained only with difficulty on a laboratory scale.

 Production

 Cerium(III) oxide is produced by the reduction of cerium(IV) oxide with hydrogen at approximately 1400 °C. Samples produced in this way are only slowly air-oxidized back to the dioxide at room temperature.